sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 let curl use DoH to talk to the same public recursives that stubby might use:-) But assuming this is a use-case we'd like to support...

-If DoH is not being used, it's not clear at this time how to provide support for ECH.
+If DoH is not being used by curl, it's not clear at this time how to provide support for ECH.
 One option would seem to be to extend the ``c-ares`` library to support HTTPS RRs, but in that case it's not now clear whether such changes would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each